 A Comprehensive History of Chatbots

-Chatbots are computer programs that carry out conversations with people using lightweight messaging app UI, language-based rules, or artificial intelligence and fulfil tasks assigned by the users.
-Chatbots converse with users using natural language (either voice or text) rather than traditional website or app user interfaces.
+Chatbots are computer programs that carry out conversations with people using lightweight UI & language-based rules (or artificial intelligence).
+These are used by the program to fulfill tasks assigned by the users.
+It converses with users using natural language (either voice or text) rather than traditional website or app user interfaces.

 Chatbots are at the epicentre of a drastic shift in how people communicate.
-They are so integral to this change in the ecosystem that they are central to the strategy and direction of major tech companies like Google and Facebook.
+So much so that, they are central to the strategy and direction of major tech companies like Google and Facebook.

 According to Satya Nadella, CEO of Microsoft, “Chatbots are the new apps”.